What Are Zillow Pre-Market Listings or Zillow Pre-forclosures?

 While Zillow provides some excellent real estate data points and offers a pleasing presentation for buyers on their site, having inaccurate information quite frankly sucks!

-Just like inaccurate Zillow estimates of value, having information that is misleading on their site offers little value to consumers.
 Real Estate agents know all too well it can be frustrating to have to explain over and over to both buyers and sellers why you cannot possibly expect an online tool to accurately predict the value of millions of homes around the country.

-In fact, that is a preposterous notion.
+That is a preposterous notion.
 You have better odds of seeing Big Foot than an accurate Zillow home value.

 Zillow pre-foreclosure listings are also misleading to buyers and should be done away with.
 There is ZERO value in this.

-Zillow Pre-Foreclosure Listings
+What Are Zillow Pre-Foreclosure Listings?

 The buyer found a pre-foreclosure home on Zillow – which for some reason, is a search option on the site – and of course, thinks that the house is for sale.
-These Zillow pre-market listings cause confusion and angst for buyers and their agents.
+These Zillow pre-market foreclosure listings cause confusion and angst for buyers and their agents.

 The home isn’t actually for sale, and I am left trying to explain why this has happened.
 The situation comes up more than you can imagine.